query-lang/SpiderNet/README.md

 </ol>
 <br>

-## Example code of extracting Comic Book Chapters from <a>readallcomics</a> , using the new DataTypes , and their respective href attributes
+### Example code of extracting Comic Book Chapters from <a href="https://readallcomics.com/">readallcomics</a> , using the new DataTypes , and their respective href attributes

 ```python
 from SpiderWeb import HashMap , ForEach , GenSpider , Str